Mercerenies/a-turtles-troll/README.md

 * Wet sponges absorb lava now.
 * Pottery spawns in the wild now.
 * Random items fall from the sky sometimes.
+* The superflat banishment world is permanently locked at midnight.
 * Increase encumbrance chance if you have the Jump Boost status.

 ### Version 1.25